Zinder (film)

 Zinder is a 2021 Nigerien documentary film directed by Aicha Macky.
 The film lends its title to the filmmaker's hometown Zinder.
-It won the best documentary award in Reykjavík International Film Festival and was nominated to the tanit d'or in Carthage Film Festival, among other nominations.
+It won the best documentary award at the Reykjavík International Film Festival and was nominated to the Tanit d'or at the Carthage Film Festival, among other nominations.

 Synopsis

 In Kara-Kara, a marginalized district of Zinder in Niger, historically the district of lepers, a violent gang culture reigns.
 Some young people are trying to escape it, attempting to offer themselves a future other than one behind bars.
 Director Aicha Macky chronicles their daily lives.